 - Ice.
 Do not apply ice directly to the skin.
 Use cold packs for 20 minutes at a time, several times a day.

 - Elevation.
-To minimize swelling, keep your leg up higher than your heart.
+To minimize swelling, raise your leg up higher than your heart.

-Your doctor may recommend a non-steroidal anti-inflammatory, such as aspirin or another analgesic for pain relief.
+Your doctor may recommend a non-steroidal anti-inflammatory medication, such as ibuprofen for pain relief.
 As the pain and swelling subside, physical therapy will help improve range of motion and strength.
 The muscle should be at full strength and pain-free before you return to sports.
 This will help prevent additional injury.

 Several factors can predispose you to muscle strains, including: